-If the student is found to be impaired, he or she will be relieved of their clinical/educational responsibilities until it is determined they are fit to return to their clinical/educational responsibilities.
+If the student is found to be impaired, they will be relieved of their clinical/educational responsibilities until it is determined they are fit to return to their clinical/educational responsibilities.
 Participation in a treatment or rehabilitation program does not guarantee continued enrollment and may not necessarily prevent disciplinary action for violation of any UF COM policies.
 A student must comply with all treatment recommendations resulting from a fitness for duty evaluation before he/she is permitted to return to school.
-The Associate Dean for Student Affairs will oversee the evaluation process of the student, as well as plan the return to his/her studies.
+The Associate Dean for Student Affairs will oversee the evaluation process of the student, as well as plan the return to one’s studies.
 If the student requires a FFD evaluation, a list of providers who have expertise in FFD evaluations will be provided to the student.
 The student may select from one of these providers.
 Every effort will be made to find providers from within and outside of the UF Health system to allow for reasonable choice.
 The student is responsible for the cost of an evaluation(s).
 To the extent required by law or UF regulations, UF COM shall protect the confidentiality of the evaluation and the results.
 Non-compliance with a request for a fitness for duty evaluation shall be cause for disciplinary action up to and including dismissal from medical school.
-If a student is dismissed, they have the ability to appeal the decision to the Deans Advisory Committee per the student handbook.
+If a student is dismissed, they have the ability to petition/appeal the decision to the Deans Advisory Committee per the student handbook.

 Step One: Incidents should be reported to the Assistant or Associate Dean of Student Affairs.
 Self-referral by a student is also appropriate.
 Contact Phone: (352) 273-7971

 - Students in need of mental health evaluation will be referred for a FFD evaluation prior to rematriculating.